 7 Census Transportation Planning Products, 2012-2016 data set.
+These are countywide figures.

-commute to work by public transportation.
+to work by public transportation.
 About 65% of employed Marin County residents drive to work alone and 7% carpool.8

 The County's climate is conducive to walking and bicycling, and the County's growing network of bicycle and pedestrian facilities and amenities provides safe and convenient routes between certain destinations.
-Nonetheless, only 3% of Marin County residents walk or bike to work.
-More residents walking and biking to destinations will help to reduce transportation emissions, improve public health, and build community.
+Nonetheless, only 3% of Marin County residents walk or bike to work.9 More residents walking and biking to destinations will help to reduce transportation emissions, improve public health, and build community.
 Understanding time, safety, and access constraints to biking and walking is essential to encourage residents to shift away from single occupancy vehicles.

-While Marin is economically and socially diverse, on average residents are both wealthier and more educated than residents in most California communities.
-With a median household income significantly higher than the average California household (\$126,373 vs. \$75,277) and a great majority of well-educated residents (62% have a bachelor's degree or higher), Marin residents, on average, have access to more resources, which may allow them to be early adopters of new eco-friendly technologies.9 For example, Marin County is a leader in zero emission vehicles (ZEVs) - second only to Santa Clara County - with over 7,100 ZEVs in Marin as of January 2019, or about 4% of registered automobiles.
+With a median household income significantly higher than the average California household (\$126,373 vs. \$75,277) and a great majority of well-educated residents (62% have a bachelor's degree or higher), Marin residents, on average, have access to more resources, which may allow them to be early adopters of new eco-friendly technologies.10 For example, Marin County is a leader in zero emission vehicles (ZEVs) in California - second only to Santa Clara County - with 8,600 ZEVs in Marin as of January 2020, or about 4% of registered automobiles.
 Public information campaigns, incentives, and regulatory mechanisms to accelerate solar and battery storage installation, electric vehicle adoption, and electrification of buildings and appliances are strategies that can be used to reduce GHG emissions.
+However, while Marin County may have a higher than average median household income and the ability to be early adopters of new technologies, the CAP and its policies and programs should not be designed just for the median Marin resident.
+Equitable access to programs and incentives are critical to ensuring that all residents can assist in the County's efforts to reduce our community emissions.

 Finally, agriculture is an integral part of the County's economy and identity.
-While the agricultural sector is responsible for nearly one-third of the unincorporated area's emissions due to the large percentage of unincorporated acres dedicated to and protected for agricultural uses, 10 it also provides a unique opportunity to remove carbon from the atmosphere through management practices that build and retain soil organic matter on farms and ranches.
+While the agricultural sector is responsible for nearly one-third of the unincorporated area's emissions due to the large percentage of unincorporated acres dedicated to and protected for agricultural uses, 11 it also provides a unique opportunity to remove carbon from the atmosphere through management practices that build and retain soil organic matter on farms and ranches.
 There is also potential to reduce emissions through manure management, increasing the efficiency of water and energy use, and optimizing fertilizer application.
 See Chapter 4: Agriculture and Working Lands for detailed information on the agricultural sector emissions and opportunities.